 Your choice of plumber is a critical factor.

-Hot water systems, like any electrical equipment, need to be installed and maintained regularly by reliable Barrie or capable Aurora plumbers from companies like Harris Plumbing Inc. In the hands of a good plumber, you can maximize your hot water system’s benefits, thereby ensuring that you get the most out of your investment.
+Hot water systems, like any electrical equipment, need to be installed and maintained regularly by reliable Barrie or capable Aurora plumbers from companies like Harris Plumbing Inc. In the hands of a great plumber, you can maximize your hot water system’s benefits, thereby ensuring that you get the most out of your investment.

 (Source: Water heater buying guide, Consumer Reports)